top of page

 • ✅ Strengthened workplace culture

-📊 At TechWell Inc., a month-long “Smart Lunch Challenge” led to a 23% increase in employee-reported energy levels and a 17% drop in afternoon fatigue (internal HR survey, 2023).
+📊 For instance, at TechWell Inc., a month-long “Smart Lunch Challenge” led to a 23% increase in employee-reported energy levels and a 17% drop in afternoon fatigue (internal HR survey, 2023).

 Step-by-Step Guide: Launching a Successful Nutrition Challenge